syncfusion-content/windowsforms-docs/WindowsForms/autocomplete/Working-with-AutoComplete.md

 The auto-complete functionality can be added to the RichTextBox control.
 The following steps are used to integrate the RichTextBox with the AutoComplete component:

-1. Implement the `IEditControlsEmbed` interface in a CutomRichTextBox class that enables the AutoComplete functionality for the RichTextBox control.
+1. Implement the `IEditControlsEmbed` interface in a CustomRichTextBox class that enables the AutoComplete functionality for the RichTextBox control.

 {% tabs %}

 {% highlight C# %}

-    public class CutomRichTextBox : System.Windows.Forms.RichTextBox, IEditControlsEmbed
+    public class CustomRichTextBox : System.Windows.Forms.RichTextBox, IEditControlsEmbed

      {
            // Returns the active RichTextBox control.